Websoft9Archive/ansible-moodle/docs/else-faq.md

 UTF-8

+#### Can I install plugins of Moodle online?

+Yes, if you have signed in Moodle you can install plugins from Console directly

 #### What the difference between the Moodle(LAMP) and Moodle(LEMP) ?

 LAMP is using Apache as Web Server for your Moodle